How to keep a house clean when you are too busy. An hour a day home cleaning tips that you will love!

 The biggest chore in this space during my weekly clean is to change the sheets.
 I find that by changing the sheets each week it keeps my bed fresh and smelling great.
 For me getting a good night’s rest is the most important part of my day, so I will do whatever I can to keep my room as neat and tidy as possible.

-- Start by changing the sheets and making the bed.
+- Change the sheets and make the bed.

 - Take any and all dirty clothes to the laundry.